-Since the ETL processes of $SETL{CONSTRUCT}$ and $SETL{AUTO}$ are the same and only differ in the developer effort needed to create them, this section only compares the performance of $SETL{PROG}$ and $SETL{CONSTRUCT}$.
-We do so by analyzing the time required to create the use case SDW by executing the re-
+Since the ETL processes of SETL{CONSTRUCT} and SETL{AUTO} are the same and only differ in the developer effort needed to create them, this section only compares the performance of SETL{PROG} and SETL{CONSTRUCT}.
+We do so by analyzing the time required to create the use case SDW by executing the respective ETL processes.
+To evaluate the performance of similar types of operations, we divide an ETL process into three sub-phases: extraction and traditional transformation, semantic transformation, as well as loading and discuss the time to complete each.